anderspitman/anderspitman.net/entries/20/entry.md

 Google products.
 I imagine it would be slow and painful.
 My subconscious had ruled it out before I ever even considered it.
 GoatCounter gives the exact opposite impression.
-It screams simplicity and performance, just begging to be used on an extra level smartphone.
+It screams simplicity and performance, just begging to be used on an entry-level smartphone.

 # Appendix A - Server logs vs SaaS analytics